Application deadline - July 1

 - In “Step 1” of the Application, choose "Graduate Non-Matriculated."

 - In “Step 2” of the Application, choose "Computer Science and Software Engineering - School of STEM (Bothell) - MS" as the program.

-- Upload your unofficial transcripts showing: completion of a Bachelor’s degree, Calculus I, and Programming I and II.*
+- Upload your unofficial transcripts showing completion of a bachelor’s degree, Calculus I, and Programming I and II.
+View the program prerequisites to determine course equivalencies and options for those with in-depth work experience to meet the programming I and II requirement.

 - Upload a current Resume showing detailed relevant work experience and any information relevant to the admission prerequisites.

 - Upload a Personal Statement detailing your object-oriented programming knowledge and experience; why the Graduate Certificate in Software Design & Development is of interest to you; and how the GCSDD will support your scholarly and career goals.
 Approximately 300-500 words.

 - Proficiency in English is required for graduate study at the University of Washington as outlined in Memo 8.
 Therefore, every applicant whose native language is not English must demonstrate English language proficiency.
 Proficiency for this program can be demonstrated in one of the following ways:

 - A bachelor’s, master’s, or doctoral degree from a regionally accredited institution in the United States where English is the medium of instruction.